federico-paolillo/contentful-nextjs-spike/README.md

 Configuration is loaded using [`dotenv`](https://github.com/motdotla/dotenv), you have to setup a file named `.env.local` that has the actual configuration values.
 See `.env.example` for the list of entries that you need to configure.
 Environment variables are typed through `dotenv.d.ts`, these typings are manual so watch your typos.

-There is one [API Route](https://nextjs.org/docs/api-routes/introduction) available under `posts/revalidate` that is used to triggere [revalidation](https://nextjs.org/docs/basic-features/data-fetching/incremental-static-regeneration#on-demand-revalidation) (using Incremental Static Regeneration) of the Blog Posts index page on-demand to keep the index up-to-date with Blog Posts published or unpublished.
-This API is called automatically by [Contentful Web Hooks](https://www.contentful.com/developers/docs/concepts/webhooks/) anytime a new Blog Post is published or unpublished.
-Single Blog Post pages are not revalidated, but any page for new Blog Posts that was not generated at build time is rendered and cached using `fallback: "blocking"`.
+There is one [API Route](https://nextjs.org/docs/api-routes/introduction) available under `posts/revalidate?id=<blog_post_id>` that is used to trigger [on-demand revalidation](https://nextjs.org/docs/basic-features/data-fetching/incremental-static-regeneration#on-demand-revalidation) (using Incremental Static Regeneration) of Blog Posts pages and the index page to keep everything up-to-date with Contentful without rebuilding.
+This API Route is called automatically by [Contentful Web Hooks](https://www.contentful.com/developers/docs/concepts/webhooks/) and uses [Webhooks URL Transformation](https://www.contentful.com/developers/docs/references/content-management-api/#url-transformation) to provide the id of the Entry that was changed as query parameter `id`.
+This API Route is "authenticated" using a secret token that must be passed via HTTP Header.
+The secret token value and header name is configured through `.env.local`.

 It goes without saying that you _have to_ use my Contenful CMS space or create your own space and mimic my data, see: `contentful/queries` to get an idea of the Content Types that you need to have.